 Support for ISCN has included USDA-FS (continued support for web, database, and Coordinator salary through 2016); Stanford University (2016 workshop, 2016 annual meeting); Stockholm University (2016, 2017 annual meetings, publications); Univ.
 Alaska Fairbanks (2017 hackathon, 2017 annual meeting) and significant time rendered from scientists.

-Leadership after Dec 2015 was provided by Jennifer Harden (Stanford University and USGS emeritus), Chairing the Scientific Steering Group; Gustaf Hugelius (Stockholm University), co-chairing the Science Steering Group; Kathe Todd-Brown (University of Florida) and Avni Malhotra (Stanford University), co-coordinating the network.
+Leadership after Dec 2015 was provided by Jennifer Harden (Stanford University and USGS emeritus), Chairing the Scientific Steering Group; Gustaf Hugelius (Stockholm University), co-chairing the Science Steering Group; Kathe Todd-Brown (University of Florida), Avni Malhotra (Stanford University) and Eric Slessarev (Lawrence Livermore National Lab) co-coordinating the network.
 Services provided include Microsoft-based ISCN3 database; GIT repositories for accessing ISCN3 data plus ISCN4 datasets; GIT repositories for accessing specific new datasets in terminologies similar to ISCN3.

 Opportunities for targeted engagement are available through requests to form Action Groups and/or lead meta-data analysis, both of which can be attained through participation in the annual all-hands meeting.